WVTT-CD

-WVTT-CD, virtual channel 34 (VHF digital channel 11), is a low-powered, Class A television station serving the Twin Tiers that is licensed to Olean, New York.
-The station is owned by HC2 Holdings.
-The station's transmitter is located on Warner Hill Rd. in South Wales.
+WVTT-CD (channel 34) and WWHC-LD (channel 20) are low-power television stations licensed to Olean, New York, United States, serving the Buffalo area.
+Owned by Innovate Corp., the stations share transmitter facilities on Warner Hill Road in South Wales, New York.

 History

-WVTT-CD first signed on March 7, 1986 as W20AB on channel 20 by Choice Olean Television, Inc. and was affiliated with the American Christian Television System (ACTS) and Tempo Television.
+WVTT-CD first signed on March 7, 1986, as W20AB on channel 20 by Choice Olean Television, Inc. and was affiliated with the American Christian Television System (ACTS) and Tempo Television.
 The station was the first station to broadcast from the city, and the first television station in the Southern Tier of Western New York to prove to be commercially viable; WNYP-TV (channel 26), an earlier effort based in Jamestown, failed after only three years in the late 1960s and was passed on to a religious broadcaster.

 Channel 20 was broadcast from the roof of the Palace Theater building in downtown Olean, but its signal was not well received outside of the city proper.
-The station acquired channel 25 (known then as W25AK) on August 24, 1987 as a repeater of the channel 20 signal, and signed on the air on April 12, 1989.
+The station acquired channel 25 (known then as W25AK) on August 24, 1987, as a repeater of the channel 20 signal, and signed on the air on April 12, 1989.
 The Palace Theater building was demolished in 1998 causing the channel 20 signal to go dark; its license, however, remains active as of 2013.
-Channel 25 became the primary channel for the station and changed its call sign to WONS-LP (Olean's News Source) on March 8, 1999, gaining the shared UPN affiliation with Buffalo station WNGS (channel 67).
+Channel 25 became the primary channel for the station and changed its call sign to WONS-LP ("Olean's News Source") on March 8, 1999, gaining the shared UPN affiliation with Buffalo station WNGS (channel 67).
 The new UPN 25 held on to its affiliation until WNGS was added to the Olean-area cable line-up.
 WONS-LP later began to carry programming from the Urban America Television Network and Shop at Home Network, as well as a small share of local content.
-WONS-LP has also had past affiliations with Family Net, America One Network (A1), the American Independent Network (AIN), and Network One.
+WONS-LP has also had past affiliations with FamilyNet, America One Network (A1), the American Independent Network (AIN), and Network One.
 The station was also among the initial affiliates of Main Street TV, the forerunner of America One.
 In 2006, Urban America and Shop at Home both ceased operations.
 The channel was then affiliated with The Sportsman Channel until that network moved exclusively to cable in 2009.
-America One Television Network once again lists the station as one of their affiliates.
+America One once again listed the station as one of their affiliates as of 2011.
 That network merged with Youtoo TV in 2015.